-It’s not a pleasant topic but what would happen if your home were damaged, burned down, or otherwise destroyed or your property was lost or stolen?
-Would you have the ability to recall everything you had in your home?
+It’s not a pleasant topic, but what would happen if your home were damaged, burned down, or otherwise destroyed, or if your property was lost or stolen?
+Would you be able to recall everything you had in your home?
 Trying to remember when you bought your television in the midst of a disaster is the last thing you’ll want to be doing.

 Here’s what you need to know: